Quince Orchard High School: Zone

+Expected Boundary Changes

+As of the 2023-24 school year, QOHS projects to be over-enrolled for the next 15 years with its current attendance zones.
+To address these concerns, along with overutilization among other nearby schools, the county is conducting a boundary study for the new Crown High School, which has an expected completion date of August 2027.

 History

 In 1984, the Montgomery County Council voted to build Quince Orchard High School in order to reduce crowding at Gaithersburg High School, and it allocated $20 million for its construction in 1984.
 The school was expected to have 1,680 students upon opening, and it was designed to have a capacity of 2,000 students.
 In 1987, a group of parents asked the Board of Education to name the school Potomac Falls High School instead, but the Board of Education decided to name it Quince Orchard High School because it was being built on Quince Orchard Road.
 Construction costs ended up totaling $26 million by the time the school opened on September 6, 1988.

 Quince Orchard High School did not have a senior class during its first school year open, which made it difficult for its athletic teams to compete with other high schools in sports where size and experience are particularly advantageous.
 Its football team's record was 1-8 in its first season.
 The softball field was not built in time for the first school year, and the school used the baseball field for field hockey.
-Despite tennis courts not being completed until midway through the first school year, the tennis team finished 5-7 that year.
+Tennis courts were not completed until midway through the first school year, and the team finished 5-7 that year.

 Quince Orchard became the first public school in the state of Maryland to have a Sports Broadcasting Network in 2019.
 The QO Sports Network, founded by student Adam Gotkin, broadcasts select Quince Orchard athletic events.